huggingface/accelerate/examples/inference/distributed/README.md

 # Distributed inference examples

-This folders contains a variety of tutorials for running distributed inference with the following strategy:
+This folder contains a variety of tutorials for running distributed inference with the following strategy:

 Load an entire model onto each GPU and sending chunks of a batch through each GPU’s model copy at a time